CPTPGenomicTranscriptomic/OpenCyto/README.md

 You can upload from one to multiple \*.fcs files.

 The files must have the .fcs extension to appear in the selection browser.

+One of the parameter should be time/Time/TIME else the application will run forever.

 Be aware that The application is limited to 500Mo of RAM.